Chatbot Guide

 Chapter 5 The history of chatbots and conversational AI

 The idea of cognitive machines is about a few decades old.
-It all started with Alan Turing and his “Imitation Game” which was a mathematical concept designed to create an algorithm clever enough to trick people so that they wouldn’t know if they play with a human or the machine.
+It all started with Alan Turing and his “Imitation Game” which was a mathematical concept designed to create an algorithm clever enough to trick people so that they wouldn’t know if they’re talking to a human or a machine.

 Then a few “chatterbots” were developed.